2023 Los Alamos Paint Out

 I intentionally left this painting very abstract.
 I ended up feeling it needed work in order for it to be one of my two paintings chosen for the paint out.
 But I rather liked it.
 I liked the effect of the toned panel with the color showing through.

-In the other direction (north) I painted the major cliffs one can see on the drive up to Los Alamos on a 12x16 panel:
+In the other direction (north) I painted the major cliffs one can see on the drive up to Los Alamos on a 12x16 panel (this is the same scene as the award winning Turbulent Lands' 15x25 painting):

 I began with a Dynamic Symmetry grid pencilled onto the white canvas and followed the grid lines for the first paint marks.
 Then I continued with an extensive use of the Catalyst widget and Squeegee.